RoelofSetsFire/data-processing-1/info/10 Syllabus.md

 ## Expectations

-We require you to attend the weekly discussion meetings.
+We require you to attend the weekly workshops.
 We expect you to watch all lectures in preparation of the meetings.
-We expect you to submit all homework assignments, including answers to the reading questions.
+We expect you to submit all homework assignments.

 ## Grades

-Participation in design critique, reading assignments, and programming homeworks and final written assignment will all be part of your final grade.
+Participation in workshops, design assignments, and programming homeworks and final written assignment will all be part of your final grade.
 Non-effort in any of these will lead to a failing grade for the course, regardless of compensation.
 But if you do the work and interact regularly with instructor and fellow students, you should be able to make it!

 Grading specification:

-* written individual assignments: pass/fail
+* written individual assignment: 15%
-* written group assignments: 35%
+* group assignment: 15%
-* programming homeworks: 65%
+* programming homeworks: 70%

 A student must ordinarily meet all deadlines in order to be eligible for a passing grade unless granted an exception in writing by the course’s instructor.